X

 However, depending on the engine's make and model, additional tuning and onboard computer parts may be needed.
 Moreover, don’t forget that if you’re an amateur, you may need professional help, which may cost you significant money.

-So, these are the most popular turbocharger car models at the moment that come at a high cost and have extensive maintenance requirements:
+Although there are many affordable turbos for sale, these are the most popular turbocharger car models at the moment that come at a high cost and have extensive maintenance requirements:

 • Toyota Supra MK4